Ear Piercing Types and Styles

 Your average stud earring is a 20 gauge.
 The higher the number the smaller the diameter of the post is.
 The smaller the number the bigger it is.
 When stretching a piercing to a larger size, gauging the hole in intervals is used, usually with a taper rod.
 This allows the piercing to expand slowly to avoid tissue damage.
 Tapering and stretching a piercing can be quite painful.

 I'm a pretty big fan of body modification and tattoos.
 I've had a variety of piercings, for the exception of major stretching (ears, nipples, tongue, eyebrow, lip, the list goes on).
-I'm not into stretching, that is just my personal preference, but its become very popular.
-I suppose as an aging woman with tattoos and piercings, I may look a little odd, but won't we all?
+I'm not into stretching, that is just my personal preference, but it's become very popular.
+I suppose, as an aging woman with tattoos and piercings, I may look a little odd, but don't we all?
 Almost anything on the body can be pierced, modified, or even have adornments surgically implanted.
 Any type of body modification is a personal and intimate decision.

 As you can see from the ear piercing map I've included at the top of this article, there are many locations and places to pierce an ear.

 Cartilage piercings are a bit more intricate, painful, and have longer healing times.

 Cartilage is a firm tissue, but flexible and softer than bone.
 It is a connective tissue found in many locations of the body.
 It is in ears and noses, joints like your elbows, ankles and knees.
 It is also found at the end of ribs, in the spine, and bronchial tubes.
 An interesting thing to note is that there are no blood vessels in cartilage, due to this fact, growth and repair time is much slower than other tissues in the body.
 A typical cartilage piercing can take anywhere from 4 months to 1 year to fully heal.
 Elastic cartilage is what is found in the ears.
 It is much more flexible than other types of cartilage.